reanahub/reana-client/docs/userguide.rst

 .. code-block:: console

    # Restarts workflow on the same workspace from step named fitdata
-   $ reana-client start -w myanalysis.42 -o FROM='fitdata' --restart
+   $ reana-client start -w myanalysis.42 -o FROM=fitdata --restart
    # Restarts workflow on the same workspace and starts execution from mystep3 to mystep7
-   $ reana-client start -w myanalysis.42 -o FROM='mystep3' -o TARGET='mystep7'--restart
+   $ reana-client start -w myanalysis.42 -o FROM=mystep3 -o TARGET=mystep7--restart

 *CWL*